SUSE/machinery/docs/Inspection-of-yum-Repositories.md

   ]
 }
 ```

-This approach is similar to the approach above but doesn't include storing the repository type.
+This approach uses the existing schema and maps the yum attributes to the
-Attributes of yum repos are mapped to zypp's attributes.
+general description also used for zypp.

 * Mapping:
   * Repo-id => alias
   * Repo-name => name